dwar42vo/basic-scanlator/README.md

 ## Command Line

-grep v3+, curl and jq can be installed with the following commands on debian based distros.
+grep v3+, curl and jq can be installed with the following commands on Debian based distros:

 ```
 apt-get update && apt-get upgrade (don't run if you're using the built-in MobaXterm Cygwin)